ahassan2001/milestone-project2/frontend/frontend/README.md

 ## Features

 - Create, Read, Update, and Delete (CRUD) operations for tasks
-- User authentication for sign-in
+- User authentication for sign-in (Can sign in with any username and password)
 - Task management with categories and due dates
 - Responsive design for mobile and desktop